 That’s foolish.
 Make sure you have the time not only to walk round and say hello every day, but to sit down individually with each member of staff, on your own, without the JV partner being present.
 Remember that when you’re not there, the JV partner is their boss.

 I’ve discovered lots of things that way and been able to manage many risks as a result.
-Bosses who are sweetness and light when you’re there, but aggressive and bullying when you’re not.
+I’ve been told of bosses who are sweetness and light when you’re there, but aggressive and bullying when you’re not.
 Bosses who are mysogenistic and harass staff, sexually or otherwise.
 Ones who run their other businesses instead of managing the JV – or, worse, use your staff (in time you are paying for) for their other business.

 You’ll need to filter what you hear, of course, but you’ll be told a lot.
 You may not make friends, but you’ll gain a lot of respect, the JV staff will be happier and work better, and you’ll be able to nip problems in the bud, or at least manage them more intelligently.

 Of course, there’s a lot more to Joint Ventures.
-If you wonder if it might work for you and would like to discuss with Oliver, get in touch, he’d be happy to talk with you.
+If you wonder if it might work for you and would like to discuss with Oliver, get in touch using our contact page – he’d be happy to talk with you and offers free initial consultations to growinternational.org subscribers.